ghaiklor/sails-service-storage/README.md

 Each service should export Factory class that can be instantiated from developer-side.
 Also service should export already instantiated Factory class with empty params.

+So, when you are developing module, your index file should be smth like this:

 ```javascript
 var StorageFactory = require('./lib/StorageFactory');